apiato/documentation/_docs/miscellaneous/upgrade-guide.md

 <a name="upgrade-apiato-from-version50To70"></a>
 ## Upgrade from 5.0 to 7.0

-> Estimated upgrading time is 30 minutes.
+> Estimated upgrading time: 30 minutes.

 By upgrading to `Apiato 7.0` you can benefit from all the features provided by `Laravel 5.5`.